Externship & Fellowship

 “Can I bring my pets?”

--Yes, if you can find housing that allows them in Virginia but you may not bring them with you to work or on your two-month rotation in Florida.
+-Yes, if you can find housing that allows them.
 You will have to make other arrangements for them for that time period.

-“Do you take second year interns for the internship program?”
+“Do you take recently graduated veterinarians for the fellowship program?”

 intern housing